Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Both providers support flexible billing, but the user experience is different.

-Raff publishes simple plan prices and its developer docs expose hourly pricing fields in API responses, including price_per_hour and billing_type: payg.
-In practice, Raff is easier to reason about because bandwidth is not metered as a separate cost under normal use.
+Raff publishes simple plan prices and supports pay-as-you-go style infrastructure usage.
+In practice, Raff is easier to reason about because VM bandwidth is not metered as a separate cost under normal use.

-Linode also offers hourly billing with monthly caps and publishes both monthly and hourly prices on its pricing page.
+Linode also offers hourly billing with monthly caps and publishes both monthly and hourly prices.
 That is familiar and flexible.
-But once you add quota-based transfer, NodeBalancers, object storage egress, or managed services, the total monthly cost becomes more layered.
+But once you add quota-based transfer, NodeBalancers, object storage egress, managed services, or Kubernetes control plane options, the total monthly cost becomes more layered.

 That does not make Linode's model bad.
 It simply means Raff is easier to forecast for core infrastructure workloads.